Benjamin-Greenberg/ClassmateConnect/README.md

 git clone https://github.com/bgreenb11/ClassmateConnect.git
 ```

-Depending on your system,use pip3 or pip to install python3 dependencies
+Depending on your system, use pip3 or pip to install python3 dependencies
 This will call setup.py
 ```bash
 pip3 install -e .